deephdc/deep-docs/source/user/quickstart.rst

 `DEEPaaS API <https://github.com/indigo-dc/DEEPaaS>`_ is to use our :doc:`cookiecutter-data-science <overview/cookiecutter-template>` template.

-Run model on DEEP Infrastructures
+Run model on DEEP Pilot Infrastructure
 ---------------------------------
 **Prerequisites:**